 - The operation is smooth and precise.
 The machine programming picks the tool for operation and then puts it back.
 It picks another, and the process repeats.

 CNC Swiss machining feeds the stock through a guide bushing.
 The machine feeds the energy out of the spindle and past the tool as it goes.
 This allows the turning tool to cut the stock near the bushing.
 This way, the cutting, and bushing are always near the point of support regardless of how long the workpiece is.

 One of the biggest advantages is that the material is always supported close to the cutting tools.
 The process uses a guide bushing through which the bar stock pushes into the tool.
 This prevents the deflection of the stock when using a CNC process.

 CNC Swiss machining is highly effective for long and slender turning parts.
-The precision of CNC Swiss provides a cost-effective way for a variety of medical and defense products.
+The precision of CNC Swiss provides a cost-effective way for a variety of medical products.
 Surgical tools, dust cover pins, and firing pins are some of the common products of Swiss machining.
 The long slender components of these products have a tolerance band of 0.0005 inches per diameter.

-CNC Swiss machining is particularly useful in making a variety of components for electronics, aerospace, and medical industries (among others) with tight tolerances.
+CNC Swiss machining is particularly useful in making a variety of components for electronics, and medical industries (among others) with tight tolerances.
 Other than connectors, it is widely used in making watch parts, shafts, and many other small components.

 - Swiss machining deals with complex parts and complex designs.

 - It can produce small runs from 100 pieces to high volume productions.